AhmedElaguab/arcade-game/README.md

 ## Getting Started

-To start playing this game, you have to either download or clone it to your machine.
+* To start playing this game, you have first to either download or clone it to your machine.

 ```
 git clone http://www.github.com/AhmedELaguab/arcade-game
 ```

+* Then simply open `index.html` file and start playing the game.

 ## How the Game Works